-This Coconut Lentil Curry is something my mum cooked at least once a week growing up.
+This Coconut Lentil Curry (Parippu Curry) is something my mum would cook at least once a week growing up.
 (She still does).
 It’s a staple curry among any Sri-Lankan household – probably down to it being so yummy and easy to do.
 This is the recipe my mum has been cooking for for years and years.
 However, I’d like to add that the ground cumin my new addition to it (only one extra ingredient I know).
 I mean, this curry has pleased for so long it didn’t need much changing.

 If you fancy adding veggies to this, just chop them up and throw them in to cook with the lentils at the very start.
 Have no coconut cream?
 You can add milk instead (just add less so it doesn’t get too watery).

 This recipe is perfect for 4 people if you’re eating a bowl of on its own.
 If you’re serving it with other dishes it’s perfect for 6-8 people.

 - 1 litre water

 - Salt to taste